Artists In Alaska: Amy Meissner Reports on Making Art in Alaska

 Alaska is known for being one of the most remote places to live.
 If you’re an artist, that is a trait that can be positive or negative depending on how you look at it.
 It’s also one of the most diverse states in the country.
 A recent article touted public schools in the Anchorage district as leading the nation in diversity, with students speaking 99 different languages other than English.
 Following a partnership with the Rasmuson Foundation, Creative Capital brought artists in the state its core of professional development courses.
 Rasmuson invests in projects that provide broad benefits to Alaskans, primarily through grants to nonprofits, tribes and cities.

-Interested in learning more about what it’s like to be an artist in Alaska, we reached out to a few of the people who took Creative Capital professional development through Rasmuson.
+Interested in learning more about what it’s like to be an artist in Alaska, we reached out to a few of the people who took Creative Capital professional development workshops through Rasmuson.
 Our first interview is with Amy Meissner, an artist who has been living and working in Anchorage for the past 17 years!

 Alex Teplitzky: I’ve never been to Alaska, and I can’t imagine what it’s like to be an artist there!
 What about working in Alaska do you find challenging or rewarding?